At a high level, cuDF is structured in three layers, each of which serves a distinct purpose:

 This section describes the internal implementation details of the copy-on-write feature.
 It is recommended that developers familiarize themselves with the user-facing documentation of this functionality before reading through the internals below.

-The core copy-on-write implementation relies on the
+The core copy-on-write implementation relies on the factory function

 When the cudf option